Michaelpedroso-j/Michaelpedroso-j/README.md

 - 👋 Hi, I’m @Michaelpedroso-j
 - 👀 I’m interested in ... restaurante
-- 🌱 I’m currently learning ... prestativo
+- 🌱 I’m currently learning ... italy

 - 💞️ I’m looking to collaborate on ...com empresa
 - 📫 How to reach me ...00001145213455sp@ql..